Total Time:30 minutes

 Optional: Add leftover cooked meats, seaweed, tofu or seitan if you like.

-Create an Asian inspired meal by adding an exotic rice like Jasmine or Japonica, with green tea and ginger cookies or mango sorbet for dessert.
+Create an Asian inspired meal by adding a rice like Jasmine or Japonica, with green tea and ginger cookies or mango sorbet for dessert.
 The stir-fried vegetables make a great side dish for fish or ginger and tamari-marinated chicken, pork or tofu.

 Calories: 117, Fat: 5 g, Cholesterol: 0 mg, Sodium: 408 mg, Carbohydrate: 17 g, Dietary Fiber: 4 g, Protein: 4 g